Hooge, Prince Su: Life

 Even after the Shunzhi Emperor came to power, there was still much friction between Hooge and Dorgon.
 According to popular belief, Hooge had conceived a scheme to seize the throne from the Shunzhi Emperor, but he leaked out his plan to Dorgon's brother Dodo, who informed Dorgon about it.
 Dorgon then used this as an excuse to have Hooge arrested and thrown into prison.
+There are also rumors that Ajige and Dodo urged Dorgon to seize the throne for himself and that originally Nurhaci had wanted Dorgon as his successor.
 However historical records state that Hooge was imprisoned after the Qing government launched military campaigns against remnant rebel forces in western China, and he died during his incarceration.
 He was posthumously rehabilitated in 1650, two years after his death.
+The Shunzhi Emperor is also said to have hated Dorgon for Fulin felt that Dorgon forced Fulin's mother the Empress Dowager Zhaosheng into an affair to support his power.